-What Is HLS Streaming and When Should You Use It [2023 Update]
+What Is HLS Streaming and When Should You Use It [2024 Update]

 This is good news for both broadcasters and viewers.
-Firstly, because HTML5 and HLS are open specifications, anyone e can modify and access them.
+Firstly, because HTML5 and HLS are open specifications, so anyone can modify and access them.
 Secondly, they’re safer, more reliable and much faster than earlier technologies.
 Furthermore, HTML5 and HLS live-streaming technologies provide distinct advantages for content producers today.
 If you’re a broadcaster, business or content producer, you need to get up-to-speed on these changes.
 Whether you’re live broadcasting, event streaming or want to stream live video content from your website, ensuring proper viewing across all streaming platforms in the best quality is vital.

 In this article, we’ll cover the role of HTML5 video streaming with HLS.
 Specifically, we’ll detail the different streaming protocols.
 By the end, you’ll understand the importance and benefits of HLS streaming and how it can help you stream your best content yet.

-Did you know that Dacast is a powerful live-streaming platform with the key features you need to get http live streaming tools up and running quickly and effortlessly?
 Dacast now offers HTTP Live Streaming (HLS) on the Akamai CDN.
 Sign up today for a 14-day free trial and try it for yourself.
 There’s no commitment and no credit card is required.

 What Is HLS Streaming, and How Does it Work?

 HLS stands for HTTP Live Streaming.
 In short, HLS is a media streaming protocol for delivering visual and audio media to viewers over the internet.
-Apple launched the HTTP live streaming (HLS) protocol in the summer of 2009.
+Apple launched the HTTP Live Streaming (HLS) protocol in the summer of 2009.
 Apple created the protocol to coincide with the release of the iPhone 3 due to issues with accessing streaming content.

 The original iPhone and the iPhone 2 had issues accessing video content due to switching between Wi-Fi and mobile networks while people were watching video content.
 Before Apple released HLS, most early smartphones used Quicktime Streaming Server as their media streaming standard.
 Quicktime was an important tool; however, it used non-standard ports for data transfer, which resulted in firewalls blocking the Real Time Streaming Protocol (RTSP) used for the Quicktime streaming server.